antonzumpe/ThemeTraveller-TRPGS/README.md

 # Readme

-Last updated on 8th August 2020</br>
+Last updated on 8 Aug 2020</br>
 <b>Theme Traveller: Tabletop RPG Software</b> is being developed in the <b><i>Unity Game Engine</i></b>

 # Introduction

-Hi and welcome to the Theme Traveller: Tabletop RPG Software Readme File.</br> This space will also serve as the software’s design document.
+Hi and welcome to the Theme Traveller: Tabletop RPG Software readme file.</br> This space will also serve as the software’s design document.

 # Project Overview